+SAN LUIS OBISPO COMMUNITY COLLEGE DISTRICT

+TENTATIVE AGREEMENT

+October 21, 2024

+Pending CCFT Ratification and Board of Trustees Approval

+The San Luis Obispo County Community College District and the Cuesta College Federation of Teachers have completed negotiations of Article 4.2, specific to part-time faculty health insurance for the 2025-2026 and 2026-2027 academic years.
+The following article sections will be amended as follows:

-Commencing on July 1, 2023, a temporary (PT) faculty member shall be eligible for the same District-sponsored healthcare coverage and fringe benefit amounts provided to full-time faculty as defined in Article 4.1 when meeting one the following eligibility criteria as set forth under Education Code Section 87860 – 87868 and the other conditions set below:
+4.2 Commencing on July 1, 2023, a temporary (PT) faculty member shall be eligible for the same District-sponsored healthcare coverage and fringe benefit amounts provided to full-time faculty as defined in Article 4.1 when meeting one the two following eligibility criteria (4.2.1 or 4.2.2) as set forth under Education Code Section 87860 – 87868 and the other conditions set below:

-4.2.1 Has a teaching assignment as a part-time faculty member with the District equal to or greater than forty percent (40%) of a full-time teaching assignment District
+4.2.1 Has a teaching assignment as a part-time faculty member with the District equal to or greater than forty percent (40%) of a full-time teaching assignment with the District OR

 4.2.2 Has a current teaching assignment as a part-time faculty member with the District and had teaching assignments in the previous two consecutive semesters with an average of equal to or greater than forty percent (40%) of a full-time teaching assignment with the District.